 How does HIPAA affect researchers?

 HIPAA covers use and/or disclosure of PHI for research purposes pursuant to an authorization or waiver of authorization.
 Researchers will need to take certain steps to use, access or disclose the PHI of research subjects.
 Researchers also have responsibilities regarding the protection of PHI.
-See Northwell Health Research Policy GR094 Access Use and Disclosure of Protected Health Information for Research for more information
+See Northwell Health Research Policy GR094 Access Use and Disclosure of Protected Health Information for Research for more information (link accessible through a Northwell network connection only).

 The following are ways in which PHI can be used or disclosed for research purposes: